 Book Hotels in Advanced But With Free Cancellation

-You’re not always getting the best deal when you book a hotel, so I book hotels with free cancelation.
+You’re not always getting the best deal when you book a hotel, so I book hotels with free cancellation.
 I also create Google Calendar notices when the free cancellation is about to expire.
 Because sometimes when you book a hotel in advance, the price drops!
 When you have a non-refundable booking you’re absolutely out of luck (unless of freak weather).
-So it makes sense to book in advance and have that free cancelation ready incase the price drops.
+So it makes sense to book in advance and have that free cancellation ready in case the price drops.

 Free cancellation is also great because you have the option to adjust your vacation plans WHILE still on vacation.